controlecidadao/samantha_ia/README.md

 <br>

 🙏 **On the Shoulders of Giants:**
-Special thanks to Georgi Gerganov and the whole team working on [llama.cpp](https://github.com/ggerganov/llama.cpp) for making all of this possible, as well as to [Andrei Bleten](https://github.com/abetlen/llama-cpp-python) by his amazing Python bidings for the Gerganov C++ library.
+Special thanks to Georgi Gerganov and the whole team working on [llama.cpp](https://github.com/ggerganov/llama.cpp) for making all of this possible, as well as to [Andrei Bleten](https://github.com/abetlen/llama-cpp-python) by his amazing Python bidings for the Gerganov C++ library ([llama-cpp-python](https://pypi.org/project/llama-cpp-python/)).

 <br><br>